Good-Ghosting/goodghosting-protocol-v2/README.md

 ## Celo

-Due to the ipfs provider rate limitations for verfifying through sourcify the celo contracts currently need to be verified manually on celoexplorer.
+Due to the ipfs provider rate limitations for verifying through sourcify the celo contracts currently need to be verified manually on celo explorer.

 # Merkle Root Generation for Whitelisted Contracts